Porsil/mildew_detection_in_cherry_leaves/README.md

 - As a client I want to view the average and variability images of healthy cherry leaves and cherry leaves infected with powdery mildew, so that I can visually differentiate between the two classifications.
 - As a client I want to view the difference between an average healthy cherry leaf and an average cherry leaf infected with powdery mildew, so that I can visually differentiate between the two classifications.
 - As a client I want to view an image montage for both healthy cherry leaves and cherry leaves infected with powdery mildew, so that I can visually differentiate between the two classifications.
-- As a client I want to upload images of cherry leaves and be given a prediction of the classification with above 97% accuracy, so that I can determine the health of the cherry tree.
+- As a client I want to upload images of cherry leaves and be given a prediction of the classification with above 97% accuracy, so that I can quickly determine the health of a given cherry tree.
 - As a client I want a downloadable report of the predictions given, so that I can retain a copy of the predictions.

 ## Dashboard Design - Streamlit App User Interface